Home Lighting Décor

-Lighting is a wondrous decorating tool.
+Lighting is a wondrous decorating tool for home lighting décor.
 A good lighting plan can help any home be more inviting and safe by combining the basic types of lighting for style and function and get the feeling and ambience you want to convey in your home and still be economical.

 There are 4 basic types of home lighting system: